desjare/resolved/README.md

 # resolved.py

-resolved.py convert media film so that they can be imported by DaVinci Resolve easily (Registered Trademark of Blackmagic Design Pty Ltd)
+resolved.py convert media film so that they can be imported by DaVinci Resolve easily.

-The cheat cheat I used to write the script: https://alecaddd.com/davinci-resolve-ffmpeg-cheatsheet-for-linux/
+The cheat cheat I used to write the script:

+https://alecaddd.com/davinci-resolve-ffmpeg-cheatsheet-for-linux/